 Our curator gives an exclusive guided tour of the house and collections and encourages discussion, taking you on a cultural journey to suit your interests.
 Other experts are available for special interest talks on request.

-Your day can be catered as you wish with pre-prepared meals, afternoon teas and desserts, or simply tea, coffee and biscuits in a private room.
+Your day can be catered as you wish with pre-prepared meals, afternoon teas and cakes, or simply tea, coffee and biscuits in a private room.

 Scheduling in free time to wander and explore the house and grounds is an essential part of a day’s experience.
 During your visit you have access to the house and collections for the duration of your stay.
 Once here you can explore our woodland trails, relax on the lawns, lounge by the lake and visit the village.